Craig A. Kraft: Public art

-When asked why he began to work in large-scale public art by Washington, DC local news reporter Holly Morris, Kraft responded that he wanted to be able to draw on buildings with neon, and that when drawing in space with light one needs to be able to work much larger.
+When asked why he began to work in large-scale public art by Washington, D.C., local news reporter Holly Morris, Kraft responded that he wanted to be able to draw on buildings with neon, and that when drawing in space with light one needs to be able to work much larger.
 Many of his public art pieces appear to do just this.
 Lightweb, arguably Kraft's most famous work, installed on an external elevator in downtown Silver Spring, MD, features green, red, and blue colored tubes that extend from its architectural base into the air to create a 35' by 10' by 10' light drawing in the night sky.
 Lightweb was commissioned by the local Montgomery County Government in 2003.
-Vivace, another one of Kraft's renowned public works which was commissioned by the city of Washington DC for the Watha T Daniel Library.
+Vivace, another one of Kraft's renowned public works which was commissioned by the city of Washington, D.C., for the Watha T Daniel Library.
 This Sculpture is 21' x 14' x 7' and made of rolled painted aluminum, neon, and steel.

 Kraft's combination of rolled aluminum tubing and neon functions well for an outdoor setting, for he is able to use the aluminum to protect the neon's wiring from the elements, whether these pieces are attached to buildings or are freestanding.
 Some critics have questioned whether neon, a material traditionally associated with nighttime viewing, functions well for public art viewed during the daytime.
 However other art critics believe that Kraft's most recent neon works, which incorporate aluminum tubes painted in a vibrant powder coating, appear just as bold during the daytime as during the night.